 - Can I use electronic decoys or electronic calls to hunt game species during open seasons?

-It is illegal to hunt waterfowl, wild turkeys, or deer with the use or aid of battery-powered or other electronic devices as decoys.
-It is illegal to hunt waterfowl, wild turkeys, or deer with the use or aid of electronic calls.
-Restrictions do not currently exist for other game species.
+As stated in WAC 232-12-257, it is unlawful to hunt waterfowl, wild turkeys, or deer with the use or aid of battery-powered or other electronic devices as decoys.
+It is also unlawful to hunt waterfowl, wild turkeys, or deer with the use or aid of electronic calls.
+You can use electronic decoys ...

 - What are the legal specifications for archery, crossbow, muzzleloading firearm, handgun, rifle, and shotgun hunting for big game?

 Big game equipment regulations and specifications can be found in the Equipment and Hunting Methods section of Washington's Big Game Hunting Seasons & Regulations pamphlet.
 The pamphlet can be found on the WDFW website at http://wdfw.wa.gov/hunting/regulations/.

 - Can a felon possess or use a muzzleloader, rifle, handgun, or shotgun for hunting?

 A felon cannot possess or use a muzzleloader, rifle, handgun, or shotgun for hunting.
 The only exception to this rule is if the felon has had his or her right-to-bear-arms restored through a state superior court.